ClaudioGSDB/MusicVisz/README.md

 ---

-Thank you for using SpotifyVisz!
+Thank you for using MusicVisz!
 We hope you enjoy exploring your favorite songs and discovering new connections.
 If you have any questions or feedback, feel free to reach out.

 Happy visualizing!